 I love messy, windswept photos, so keep that in mind when it comes to your hair.
 Don’t be afraid to let it loose and if it gets messed up, just go with it!

 This isn’t going to be like any portrait session you’ve ever had!
-You’re going to spend 99% of the time just hanging out, focusing on each other, and not even looking at the camera.
-Yep, you heard me right- rule #1 is NO LOOKING AT THE CAMERA (unless I ask you to).
+You’re going to spend 99% of the time focused on each other, and not even looking at the camera.
 Don’t worry- I’ll go over everything at the start of the session and show you what to do and what not to do.
 It’s easy, I promise :)

 TIPS FOR THE BEST SESSION EVER